telepresenceio/telepresence/reference/cluster-config.md

   certificate to use for decrypting and responding to incoming requests.

-  When Telepresence modifies the Service's and workload's port definitions to point at the Telepresence Agent sidecar's port instead of your application's actual port, the sidecar will use this certificate to terminate TLS.
+  When Telepresence modifies the Service and workload port definitions to point at the Telepresence Agent sidecar's port instead of your application's actual port, the sidecar will use this certificate to terminate TLS.

 - The `getambassador.io/inject-originating-tls-secret` annotation
-  (optional) and names the Kubernetes Secret that contains the TLS client certificate to use for communicating with your application.
+  (optional) names the Kubernetes Secret that contains the TLS client certificate to use for communicating with your application.

-  If your application expects incoming requests to speak TLS (eg. your code expects to handle mTLS itself instead of letting a service-mesh sidecar handle mTLS for it; or the port definition that Telepresence modified pointed at the service-mesh sidecar instead of at your application), then you will need to set this.
+  You will need to set this if your application expects incoming requests to speak TLS (for example, your code expects to handle mTLS itself instead of letting a service-mesh sidecar handle mTLS for it, or the port definition that Telepresence modified pointed at the service-mesh sidecar instead of at your application).

-  If you do set this, it is usually the correct thing to set it to the same client certificate Secret that you configure the Ambassador Edge Stack to use for mTLS.
+  If you do set this, you should to set it to the same client certificate Secret that you configure the Ambassador Edge Stack to use for mTLS.